Burkina Faso President Kabore reportedly detained by soldiers | DW | 24.01.2022

 Burkina Faso's embattled president had been facing growing protests over the government's inability to curb deadly extremist attacks

-Burkina Faso's President Roch Marc Christian Kabore has been detained in the capital, Ouagadougou, by mutinying soldiers, Reuters news agency and France24 reported on Monday.
+Burkina Faso's President Roch Marc Christian Kabore has been detained in the capital, Ouagadougou, by mutinying soldiers, news agencies and media outlets reported on Monday.

 Reuters and France24 cited security sources and a West African diplomat in their reports.
 Government officials did not immediately respond.